yua10/rock_paper_Scissors/week-1/version-control/version-control-exercise/README.md

 - Push the local repository to GitHub using the command `git push -u origin main`.

 **Collaboration:**
-- The same member of the pair should make their partner collaborators of the Github repo (use this [link](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-access-to-your-personal-repositories/inviting-collaborators-to-a-personal-repository) for help)
+- Partner A should make their partner a collaborator of the Github repo (use this [link](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-access-to-your-personal-repositories/inviting-collaborators-to-a-personal-repository) for help)
 - The other member of the pair (let's call you partner B) should now be able to clone the Github repository to their local machine using the command `git clone <repository_url>`.
 - Partner B can now create their own individual branch off the `main` using `git checkout -b <branch-name>` or `git switch <branch-name>`
 - Partner B can add their changes to the website project as needed, committing changes locally using `git add` and `git commit`.